 Green, Jim(born: 1950)

-His freshman year he won the 100 yard dash in 9.7 seconds in New Orleans during the Super Bowl meet and the 60 yard dash in Detroit during the NCAA indoor meet.
+His freshman year Green won the 100-yard dash in 9.7 seconds in New Orleans during the Super Bowl meet and the 60-yard dash in Detroit during the NCAA indoor meet.
 Green had hoped to participate in the 1968 Olympics but suffered a hamstring injury.
 Two of the Olympic sprinters that year were Tommie Smith and John Carlos, African Americans who raised their fists while standing on the awards platform.